google/dopamine/README.md

 View the [Tensorflow documentation](https://www.tensorflow.org/install) for more information on installing tensorflow.

-Note: We recommend using a [virtual environment](https://docs.python.org/3/library/venv.html#creating-virtual-environments) when working with Dopamine.
+Note: We recommend using a [virtual environment](virtualenv) when working with Dopamine.

 ### Installing with Pip

+Note: We strongly recommend installing from source for most users.

 Installing with pip is simple, but Dopamine is designed to be modified directly.
 We recommend installing from source for writing your own experiments.